Classes

 Defining a Class

-In TypeScript, a class is created using the class
+In TypeScript, a class is created using the class keyword.
+Classes may contain:

 Fields: These are variables within the class that store data.